ColinShaw/python-neural-network-audio-reconstruction/README.md

 the mechanism of mapping noisy or quanitized data to the underlying ground truth data would abide any normal property related to continuity when applied across frames.
 This is a very concerning issue that still needs to be resolved.

+### Related Work

+Kuleshov, Enam and Ermon published an article entitled "Audio Super Resolution using Neural Networks" after I started work on this that is very interesting.
+Please find the article [here](/docs/KuleshovEnamErmon.pff).
+They also have a repo associated with this work that can be found [here](https://github.com/kuleshov/audio-super-res).